Floobits/flukes/README.md

 ```

 #### <a name="Actions"></a>Actions
-A Flux Action is a public, static event emitter with a well defined interface.
+A Flux Action is a public, (typically) static event emitter with a well defined interface.

-Evented code typically relies on event emitters with callbacks.
-In practice, raw emitters are error prone because objects come and go (including the emitter itself)-  binding and unbinding callbacks, and emitting events often results in intractable spaghetti code.
+Evented code often relies on event emitters with callbacks.
+In practice, raw emitters are error prone.
+Binding to the incorrect event (mispelling the name) results in code that is never called, not an exception.
+Objects tend to come and go including both the emitter and handler.
+Finally, optionally binding and unbinding events is often necessary and results in intractable spaghetti code.

-Actions should be created during startup.

 ####*(Synchronous)* Actions
 ```javascript